NYUGameCenter/Unity-Git-Config/README.md

 3. Help them clone the repo, as well as download & copy the `pre-commit` & `post-merge` scripts into `/.git/hooks/` (step 3 of Create & Configure Your Repo, above).

+# Usage and Errors

+Now that you have these hooks installed, they'll automatically stop you if you try to commit files that might mess up your project.
+There are a few ways this can happen.

+## Attempt to Commit File >100MB
+If you try to commit a file that's bigger than 100MB, you'll see an error like this one:

+>Commit failed with error
+>			0 files committed, 1 file failed to commit: testing
+>			Assets/big.pdf is over 100MB.
+>			Can't commit, fix errors first.

+Resolve this error by reducing the size of the file.
+For audio or visual assets, try splitting them into smaller parts or compressing them.
+For unity .scene files, try to reduce the scene size by dragging elements out of the scene and into prefabs.

+## Failure to Commit Metafile
+If you try to commit an asset without a corresponding metafile, you'll see an error like this one:

+>Commit failed with error
+>			0 files committed, 1 file failed to commit: testing
+>			Error: Missing meta file.
+>			Asset `Assets/LensFlare.flare` is added, but `Assets/LensFlare.flare.meta` is not in the git index.
+>			Please add `Assets/LensFlare.flare.meta` to git as well.

+Resolve this error by adding the corresponding .meta file to your commit.

+## Failure to add Corresponding Metafile to Gitignore

+If you add a file or folder to the .gitignore, but don't add the corresponding .meta to your .gitignore, you'll see an error like this one:

+>Commit failed with error
+>			0 files committed, 3 files failed to commit: testing
+>			LensFlare.flare
+>			LensFlare.flare found in .gitignore but not the corresponding meta file!
+Please add LensFlare.flare.meta to .gitignore

+Resolve this error by editing your .gitignore by adding the .meta file to it.

 # Additional Information

 Want more info?
 Here's some of the docs & posts we read when building these: